alvinr/docker-demo/README.md

 - MariaDB
 - MongoDB

+At various times these have worked, but Docker is an ever changing beast, so no guarantee these will continue to work with the current Docker release.

 The goal of the demo is to show the end to end development life-cycle building a Web + database application with the Docker eco-system.
 The demo specifically shows
 - Deployment & Testing in development
 - Definition & orchestration of services, in development and production